Kwaddo/dopher/README.md

 - Texture mapping with perspective correction
 - Sprite system with transparency and occlusion
 - Physics-based movement system with momentum
-- Dialog system with typewriter effect
+- Dialog system with texture caching and LRU eviction
+- Frame-distributed enemy AI for performance optimization
-- Enemy AI with detection radius, chase behavior and obstacle avoidance
+- Enemy pathfinding with wall detection and obstacle avoidance
 - Dynamic FOV system with smooth LERP transitions
 - Multi-threaded rendering pipeline
 - Distance-based floor rendering with gradient shading